All Episodes

 So it contributes to storms like Superstorm Sandy that inundated New York City.

-In the New York City area, we're not just concerned about sea level rise, but also what the land is doing, and the land has actually subsided a little bit there, and therefore together, instead of it being about an 8 or 9 inch rise in sea level, it's been more than a foot of relative sea level rise in that region.
+And therefore, together, instead of there being about an eight or nine inch rise in sea level, it's been more than a foot of relative sea level rise in that region.

-And increasingly, as we look around the world, you know, one of the most devastating ones was Super Typhoon Haiyan that went through the Philippines in November of 2013.
+And increasingly, as we look around the world, one of the most devastating ones was super typhoon Haiyan that went through the Philippines in November of 2013.

 And the devastation there was just amazing.